President Trump's recent golf partner and Pro Football Hall of Fame quarterback Brett Favre is the latest athlete to jump on the CBD bandwagon.

 Favre spent the vast majority of his career with the Green Bay Packers, where he won Super Bowl XXXI in 1996 and was selected the league's MVP three times.

-"The first quarter of my career I had a dependency on painkillers," he says in the video below.
+"The first quarter of my career I had a dependency on painkillers," he has said.
 "This went on for four years.
 I had two seizures - one two days before one of our games.
 The other was right after our last game the year before we won the Super Bowl.
 Normal, healthy people typically don't have seizures.
 That really set the stage for the treatment and overcoming it.
 It can be done."

 Favre elaborates on his drug use as a Packer to CBS Sports: